leonp/thisdaysportion/_drafts/2021-07-03-advertising-nicely.md

 The problem for contextual adverts is that digital screens are single, self-contained canvases.
 There are no pages or discrete spaces for adverts.
 Furthermore, users have far more control of what they see; you can only invoke a page by clicking on a link to it.
 When I click that link I don’t want to be presented with an advert.

 There have been attempts to get round this by displaying ads in a “tasteful”, classified manner, most notably through The Deck network, and, of course, Google Ads placed on websites.
-Neither has worked – The Deck relied on a small coterie of fairly “trendy” sites that readers would be more inclined to accept, and no-one clicks on Google Ads on websites.
+Neither has worked – The Deck relied on a small coterie of fairly “trendy”, trusted sites that readers would be more inclined to accept ads from, and no-one clicks on Google Ads on websites.
 In fact, when was the last time you saw a Google Ad on a website?

 And we haven’t even mentioned mobile.
 There is nowhere to place ads on a phone screen without enraging users.